Donaghmore in County Meath, Leinster, Ireland — Mid-East (and Dublin)

 Erected by Office of Public Works / Oifig na nOibreacha Poiblí.

 Location.
 53° 40.227′ N, 6° 39.727′ W. Marker is in Donaghmore, Leinster, in County Meath.
-Touch for map.
-Marker is adjacent to the ruins of the church and round tower, near the intersection of Donaghmore Lane and Slane Road (National Route 51), about 1.5 miles NNE of Navan.
+Marker is adjacent to the ruins of the church and round tower, near the intersection of Donaghmore Lane Touch for map.
+Touch for directions.

 Also see . . .
 Donaghmore Church and Round Tower.
 (Submitted on September 18, 2009.)